 Chime by Sittercity

-Cost: $14 for first child, $1 for each additional
+Cost: Sitters charge their own rate, but the default is $14/hour for first child, $1/hour for each additional

 Online: hellochime.com or book via Chime app

-Sittercity has been helping parents find nannies and babysitters for over 12 years.
+Sittercity has been helping parents find nannies and babysitters for nearly 20 years.
 You post your job and then review profiles of the applicants.
 It’s just that simple.
 You can look for coverage on a specific date or book an interview and evaluate for needs you have in the future.
 Need a part-time or short-term nanny?
 You can find one here.
 Bonus: They offer services nationally.

 Cost: Browse sitters for free; full premium access is free for the first month (no promo code required, cancel anytime); subscription plans are $35 one month, $70 three months or $140 for 12 months.